I was terrified to be a dad. Then I heard my baby girl cry for the first time.

 It was 1:18 a.m. on April 21, and I was so wrong.

-Elissa, my very pregnant wife, and I had nine months to prepare for this exact moment, but even so it seemed larger than us still.
+Elissa, my very pregnant wife, and I had nine months to prepare for this moment, but even so it seemed larger than us still.
 We were going to be first-time parents, a thought that terrified me.
 How do you prepare for something at which you’ve never done?

 I immediately jumped out of bed—still dazed and sleepy—and walked into the bathroom to make sure she and the baby were okay.
 There were small puddles on the floor leading to the bathroom door.
-Unless our dogs peed or Elissa missed the toilet, the wet spots were evidence enough for me.
+Unless our dogs peed or Elissa missed the toilet, the wet spots were certain enough for me.

 It was time to have a baby.